Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Introduction

+Note that the Earth's magnetic field is subject to secular variation (slow, internal changes), and external fluctuations, hence, a global model for this response often misses local temporal curve shifts.
+The time-varying kernel functional regression framework considered in this paper allows the weighting of curve observations in the Earth that are closer in time more heavily, effectively capturing the slope of the field evolution.
+Particularly, the extrinsic local linear Fr\'echet regression proposal in this paper, locally computed in the time-varying tangent space, allows via Fr\'echet derivative of the projected regression operator, to capture the movement of the curve data on the time-varying tangent spaces in the Earth.
+Hence, one can estimate the velocity changes of the Earth's magnetic field coordinates at any given time.

+The intrinsic local linear Fr\'echet curve regression secondly proposed here is adapted to the geometry of the Earth, since the involved nonlinear weights are computed from the geodesic distance.
+Thus, the intrinsic approach ensures Earth's magnetic field curve predictions stay on the surface of the Earth.
+Our choice of one of the two approaches for curve prediction depends on whether we are interested on reproducing velocity curve changes at high resolution levels via extrinsic local linear approach, or curve geodesic distance changes via the intrinsic local linear approach.

-This paper mainly pays attention to infinite--dimensional local linear regression in a Fr\'echet framework.
+Nonparametric statistics provides a flexible framework for functional regression (see \cite{Torres.21}; \cite{Torresetal2024}) in Riemannian manifolds (see, e.g., \cite{Bhattacharya.12}; \cite{Marzio.14}; \cite{Khardani22}; \cite{KimPark13}; \cite{Patrangenaru.16}; \cite{Pelletier05}; \cite{Pelletier06}; \cite{Linthomaszhu17}; \cite{Zhu09}).
+This paper pays attention to infinite--dimensional local linear regression in a Fr\'echet framework.
 In the case of response evaluated in a metric space and Euclidean regressors, we refer to the reader to \cite{Petersen.19}.
-The authors in \cite{Petersen.19} adopt a weighted Fr\'echet mean framework to approximate the solution to the global and local linear Fr\'echet regression problem.
-In \cite{Torresetal2024}, geometrical, sample path regularity, and probabilistic structural conditions are derived to prove the weak--consistency of a weighted Fr\'echet mean global predictor, from time correlated bivariate curve data in a compact Riemannian manifold.
-A simulation study and real--data application are considered to illustrate the finite sample performance of this global Fr\'echet functional predictor in manifolds.
+The authors in \cite{Petersen.19} adopt a weighted Fr\'echet mean approach to approximate the solution to the global and local linear Fr\'echet regression problem.
+The global linear Fr\'echet regression problem has also been addressed in \cite{Torresetal2024}, when the response and regressor are curve processes evaluated in a compact Riemannian manifold.
+In this response and regressor context, the present paper covers two important gaps in the current literature about extrinsic and intrinsic local linear regression for functional response and regressor evaluated in a compact Riemannian manifold.
+Specifically, given the local character of the exponential map, kernel curve regression can be implemented in an extrinsic way in the manifold on the time-varying tangent space.
+Furthermore, an intrinsic approach can also be adopted, based on a weighted Fr\'echet mean, extending the results in \cite{Petersen.19}.
+In both approaches, the optimality in the mean-square sense is proved.